and get an offer

 Period I — the start of the project

+At the time of launch, the client was already running contextual advertising campaigns on Google.
+After the audit, the Aweb team prepared an account development strategy to increase conversions.
 The ad campaigns in the account were set up at a high enough level, but the client was interested in growth and scaling, and for that, the global strategy needed to be reviewed, and the approach changed.
+Global objectives:

 • Conversion trackingThe client demonstrated a systematic approach to the business, so internal business processes were clearly regulated, all orders were recorded in CRM with the indication of the source and further tracking of traffic sources efficiency by key business indicators (LTV, CPS, CPL, AOV).
 On our side, we had to set up proper tracking of all types of conversions on the website (e-commerce, calls, form submissions).